Reltroner/reltroner-studio/content/factions/henchoway.md

 ---

 ## 🧩 Legacy
-Henchoeway is the **spiritual continuation of Depeisit’s colonial past**, twisted by Nytherion energy and preserved by the still waters of Asthortera’s deepest trench.
+Henchoway is the **spiritual continuation of Depeisit’s colonial past**, twisted by Nytherion energy and preserved by the still waters of Asthortera’s deepest trench.

 It is not just an organization.
 It is a memory.